Create a private endpoint for a secure connection to Azure AI Search

 1. Follow the steps to provision a VM that can access the search service through a private endpoint.

 2. On a virtual machine in your virtual network, open a browser and sign in to the Azure portal.
-The portal will use the private endpoint attached to the virtual machine to connect to your search service.
+The portal uses the private endpoint attached to the virtual machine to connect to your search service.

 Disable public network access